omer929292/Draw_Triangle/README.md

 ## Draw_Triangle

 Draw a triangle by setting 2 sides and an angle.
-Set an offset (-1<x<1,-1<y<1) from which a and b are drawn.
+Set an offset (-1<x<1,-1<y<1) from which side a and side b are drawn.

 ## Features